-All of us have the ability to develop profound relationships with the people we meet.
+All of us have the ability to develop a profound human connection with the people we meet.
 More likely than not, you already have several precious relationships in your life.

 The longest-running study in the world, the Harvard Study of Adult Development, has shown over the span of 80 years that a strong sense of community is the most significant factor in living a longer, happier life.
 And Dr. Matthew Lieberman of UCLA showed that social pain is interpreted by the brain the same as physical pain.
 Our bodies react in the same way.

 For starters, some of us are confused about what connection actually means.
 True connection isn’t what happens when your Bluetooth earbuds recognize your computer.
-That is communication, says world-renowned speaker Sean Stephenson in this episode of the Mindvalley Podcast with Vishen Lakhiani.
+That is communication, says world-renowned speaker Sean Stephenson in this episode of the Mindvalley Podcast with Vishen.